 Now I see the Roll in the light of those ‘problematic’ works.

 Imagine if the Roll was held by an institution in another distant country, with Britain’s requests for its return being ignored.
 I would not be alone in being outraged, pressing for its immediate return.
 It is a document of national importance and significance produced at time when Britain was undergoing great changes.
-The elaborate Romantic back story to the Tournament of the nineteen year old Henry VIII and his fellow challengers jousting to win the maiden’s heart along with the black trumpeter, John Blanke were cultural and visual evidence for those changes as the Tudor court sought to embrace Europe and its idea, in direct contrast to what is happening today through BREXIT.
+The elaborate Romantic back story to the Tournament of the nineteen year old Henry and his fellow challengers jousting to win the maiden’s heart along with the black trumpeter, John Blanke were cultural and visual evidence for those changes as the Tudor court sought to embrace Europe and its ideas, in direct contrast to what is happening today through BREXIT.

 I would demand its return.
-The many photographic reproductions, no matter how detailed could or would ever be a substitute for the actual object.
+The many photographic reproductions, no matter how detailed, could or would ever be a substitute for the actual object.
 The Roll had a physical and emotional presence that could have no surrogate.
 Yes, I could have a good idea of what John Blanke and the Roll looked like but in no way can any of those copies or reproductions let me know how it felt to be in the presence of the actual Roll.